 When forming a business, one of the first things every entrepreneur should think about is their ultimate exit.
 For most, this is the farthest thing from their mind.
-As any corporate attorney will tell you, in the same way in which you would plan to protect your children with the creation of a will, your business should also be treated with kid gloves.
+As any corporate attorney will tell you, in the same way, you would plan to protect your children with the creation of a will.
+Your business should also be treated with kid gloves.
 A Buy-Sell Agreement should be a top priority.
 Think of it as a prenup for business partners.

 First of all, what is it?

 Investopedia defines a Buy-Sell Agreement as follows:

 An approach used by sole proprietorships, partnerships, and closed corporations to divide the business share or interest of a proprietor, partner, or shareholder.
 The owner of the business interest being considered has to be disabled, deceased, retired, or expressed interest in selling.

 Buy-sell agreements serve several essential functions.
 Here are nine reasons you need one:

 - Providing a market for the ownership interest of the closely-held business upon a specified “triggering event.”